Katiaras/Visage/ReadMe.md

 # Visage

 Visage is a chatting application, not that different from Facebook.
-I've taken an interest in Asp.Net Core and Angular.
+I've taken an interest in Asp.Net Core, Azure, and Angular.
 Thus, decided to polish my skills in these technologies by creating this app.

 ## Demo preview on Youtube